unitn-sml/rsbench/README.md

-# Benchmarks for Reasoning Shortcuts: When Machine Learning Concepts Go Astray
+# A Benchmark Suite for Systematically Evaluating Reasoning Shortcuts

 Web site for the "Benchmarks for Reasoning Shortcuts: When Machine Learning Concepts Go Astray" paper made with [Jekyll](https://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/).